 The lesson is structural.
 As long as federal transit funding equates innovation with visible capital distinctiveness, projects will be shaped to satisfy eligibility criteria rather than to optimize performance.

 The question is not whether cities can design better systems.
 Albuquerque has already shown they can.
-When local leaders prioritized integration, access, and rider outcomes over branding requirements, performance improved dramatically, without new infrastructure and without new categories of funding.
+When local leaders prioritize integration, access and rider outcomes, performance improves, often without new infrastructure and without new categories of funding.

 The real challenge is not technical.
 It is institutional.
 Local governments are capable of designing transit systems that work.
 They have every incentive to do so, except for one.
 As long as they remain oriented around federal scoring frameworks, their energy will be spent qualifying for capital rather than solving mobility problems.